 Honestly, this article had us at this graphic...

-An ebook featuring practical ways nonprofits and associations can use Pardot to communicate with donors, members, staff, volunteers, and other constituents.
+An ebook featuring practical ways nonprofits and associations can use Pardot to communicate with donors, members, staff, volunteers, and other supporters.

 I wrote this ebook following a series of successful Pardot engagements with nonprofits and I picked the best-of-the best use cases and mapped to Pardot features.